 Chapters induct approximately 600 new students, alumni, faculty and honorary members each year.
 A committee selects notable alumni and faculty to induct.
-The committee is also granted the ability to induct MPH students in the graduating class who are in the top quartile in academic achievement may qualify for this honor.
-Of these, up to 20% may be selected as inductees each year.
+The committee is also granted the ability to induct up to 20% of the MPH student graduating class each year.